Sri Venkateswara College of Engineering: Research

-The above mentioned departments have been Recognised research centres by Anna University as the collaborative research centers for PhD degrees.

 R&D is aided by a technology innovation center (TIC), which houses SPIC's research centre.
 TIC houses an interdisciplinary centre for nanotechnology to carry out research.
 The centre supported by FIST.

-The management of SVCE sanctioned Rs.3,00,000 every year to carry out innovative projects for final year UG (2 Lakhs)and PG (one Lakh) students.
+The management of SVCE sanctioned Rs.3,00,000 every year to carry out innovative projects for final year UG (2 Lakhs) and PG (one Lakh) students.

 The SVCE students' research day (SVCE Innovates) is conducted in third week of March every year to motivate and nurture innovative ideas among Students.

 Faculty research day is also conducted every year in the third week of April to share their research ideas among faculty and research scholars.

-More than 74 faculty members are received recognised supervisors status from Anna University to guide research scholars.
-More than 139 faculty members with PhD qualification.
-More than 215 research scholars, including 27 full time research scholars, are pursuing PhD in SVCE research centers.
-As on February 2023, 131 scholars (FT/PT (external)/PT (internal)) have completed their PhD through SVCE research centers.
+More than 79 members of the faculty have received recognised supervisors status from Anna University to guide research scholars.
+More than 152 faculty members with PhD qualification.
+More than 207 research scholars, including 30 full time research scholars, are pursuing PhD in SVCE research centers.
+As of September 2023, 157 scholars (FT/PT (external)/PT (internal)) have completed their PhD through SVCE research centers.
 Eighteen faculty completed PhD from SVCE and 25 members of faculty of SVCE completed PhD from Anna University/other affiliated colleges of Anna University.